MicrosoftDocs/power-automate-docs/articles/android-beta.md

 You can run your instant flows in the beta version.
 Instant flows allow you to easily run repetitive tasks from any place, at any time with your mobile device.
 Running instant cloud flows are automated, which saves you time.
 You might also encounter fewer errors than if you performed the tasks manually.

-If you've used the previous Power Automate mobile version, you know these as *button* flows.
-The mobile app also supports widgets.
-This allows you to create shortcuts to your instant flows on your device’s home screen.
+If you've used the previous Power Automate mobile version, you know instant flows as *button* flows.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of instant flows.](media/android-beta/instant-flows.png "Instant flows")